cyrilletuzi/vscode-angular-schematics/README.md

 This extension will save you time:

-- **Simple interface for Angular CLI**: no command line required
+- Simple interface for Angular CLI: **no command line required**
-- **Many options are inferred** (like the path and the project)
+- **Many options are pre-filled**
-- **Generated files will auto open**
+- **The generated file will auto open**
-- No more typo errors = no more cleaning mess
+- No more typo errors
-- No more documentation search, all options available are proposed and described
+- No more search in documentation: all options available are described

 ### Good practices

-This extension promote **Angular good practices**, by improving component generation with the choice of different component types (explained below).
+This extension promote **Angular good practices**, by improving component generation with the suggestion of different component types (explained below).
 To separate component types is good for:
 - the **architecture** of your project, ie. **maintainability** and **scalability**,
 - **performances**: pure components are optimized.